naturalis/mebioda/doc/week3/w3p2/README.md

 speciation. _PLoS ONE_ **12**(6): e0179553
 doi:[10.1371/journal.pone.0179553](https://doi.org/10.1371/journal.pone.0179553)

-What happens to the signatures of mass extinctions or radiations (such as imbalance or "stemminess")?
-Wouldn't they eventually be swamped?
+- What happens to the signatures of mass extinctions or radiations (such as imbalance or "stemminess")?
+- Wouldn't they eventually be swamped?
+- What can we learn from simulation?

 Experimental evolution using [Avida](http://avida.devosoft.org/)
 ----------------------------------------------------------------